numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Logic such as ``can_cast`` does not cleanly inherit e.g. from a ``Int64`` to a ``Datetime64`` even though the ``Datetime64`` could be seen as an integer with only a unit attached (and thus as a subclass).

-From the user perspective the introduction of abstract DTypes is thus rather the refusal of allowing subclassing and inheritance for concrete DTypes.
+For the DType implementor this currently mainly means that DTypes are never subclasses of existing concrete DTypes.
+End-users should not notice or need to know about this distinction.

-While avoiding possible problems with subclassing and inheritance it still allows the transparent definition of a class/type hierarchy.
+The combination of (initially) rejecting subclassing of concrete DTypes while allowing it for abstract ones allows the transparent definition of a class hierarchy, while avoiding potential issues with subclassing and especially inheritance.

-Note that subclassing may be a possible mechanism to extend the datatypes in the future, however, most likely not to implement new datatypes, but rather specialized implementations such as a GPU float64 subclassing a NumPy float64.
+Note that subclassing may be a possible mechanism to extend the datatypes in the future, however, most not to implement new datatypes but rather to allow specialized implementations such as a GPU float64 subclassing a NumPy float64.

-As largely an implementation detail the DType class will require the homogeneous storage of additional, fixed, methods and information.
+As a technical implementation detail the DType class will require the C-side storage of methods and additional information.
 This requires the creation of a ``DTypeMeta`` class.
-Each ``DType`` class is an instance of ``DTypeMeta`` with a well defined and extensible interface.
+Each ``DType`` class is thus an instance of ``DTypeMeta`` with a well defined and extensible interface.
+The end-user will not need to be aware of this.

 .. image:: _static/dtype_hierarchy.svg